wistia/wistia-open-docs/_posts/private-sharing.md

 {% post_image hashed_id: 'ef169c85d0894e2cb800fe376e21b4fea0aee88e', width: 320, class: 'float_right' %}

-After clicking the "Share" button, your viewer will receive an email at the address you have designated.
+After clicking the "Add User" button, your viewer will receive an email at the address you have designated.
 This email will include an invitation to view the project you are sharing, along with a link for their access.
 This activation link is specifically designed for their email, and is only good for one use (the email cannot be forwarded).

 ### The Credential Creation Screen